-1910: The worst avalanche in US history regarding lives lost, occurred Wellington, Washington.
-Heavy snow occurred from February 26 through the 28th, which blocked the rail lines.
+1910: The worst avalanche in US history regarding lives lost, occurred in Wellington, Washington.
+Heavy snow occurred from February 26 through the 28, which blocked the rail lines.
 Weather conditions turned on the 28th with a thunderstorm occurring over the area.
-Just after 1 AM on March 1st, a ten to 14 foot high mass of snow broke free from the mountain side and pushed the trains 150 feet down into the Tye River Gorge.
-In all, 96 people were killed from this avalanche.
+Just after 1 AM on March 1, a ten to 14 foot high mass of snow broke free from the mountainside and pushed the trains 150 feet down into the Tye River Gorge.
+In all, 96 people were killed by this avalanche.

 — NWS San Diego (@NWSSanDiego) March 1, 2017

 1998: Incredible amount of snow falls on Lead, South Dakota from February 25 through March 1.
 The official storm total was 103 inches for the 5 day period.
 Source: NWS Office in Rapid City, SD.

 — NWS Tallahassee (@NWSTallahassee) March 1, 2017